High Noon: Plot

-For Amy, a devout Quaker and pacifist, the solution is simple—leave town before Miller arrives—but Kane's sense of duty and honor make him stay.
-Besides, he says, Miller and his gang would hunt him down anyway.
-Amy gives Kane an ultimatum: she is leaving on the noon train, with or without him.
+Amy, a devout Quaker and pacifist, urges Kane to leave town, but Kane refuses, knowing that Miller would still pursue him.
+Amy decides to leave on the noon train with or without her husband.

 Kane visits old friends and allies, but none can or will help.
 Judge Percy Mettrick, who sentenced Miller, flees and urges Kane to do the same.
 Harvey Pell, Kane's young deputy, is bitter that Kane did not recommend him as his successor; he says he will stand with Kane only if Kane "puts the word in" for him with the city fathers.
 When Kane refuses, Pell turns in his badge and pistol.
-Kane's efforts to round up a posse at Ramírez's Saloon and the church are met with fear and hostility.
+Kane's efforts to round up a posse at Ramírez's saloon and the church are met with fear and hostility.
 Some townspeople, worried that a gunfight would damage the town's reputation, urge Kane to avoid the confrontation.
-Some are Miller's friends, but others resent that Kane cleaned up the town in the first place.
+Some are Miller's friends, but others resent Kane for cleaning up the town in the first place.
 Others believe that Kane's fight is not the town's responsibility.
-Sam Fuller hides in his house, forcing his wife Mildred to tell Kane he is not home.
+Sam Fuller hides in his house, forcing his wife, Mildred, to tell Kane he is not home.
 Jimmy offers to help, but he is blind in one eye, sweating, and unsteady.
-The pastor of the local church, his service interrupted by Kane seeking help from the parishioners, is of no aid.
+The pastor of the local church, whose service was interrupted by Kane seeking help from the parishioners, is of no aid.
 Neither are some apparently willing volunteers, after the mayor encourages Kane to leave town.
 Martin Howe, Kane's predecessor, is too old and arthritic.
 Herb Baker agrees to be deputized, but backs out when he realizes he is the only volunteer.
 One last offer of help comes from 14-year-old Johnny.
-Kane admires his courage, but refuses his aid.
+Kane admires his courage but refuses his aid.